How Much Does a Whole-Home Air Purifier Cost in 2025?

 Flat Filter

-Flat filters are the most affordable at around $10 to $70.
-If you have an HVAC technician install one for you, the cost can jump to between $50 and $170 due to labor charges.
+Flat filters are the most affordable, at around $10 to $70.
+However, if you have an HVAC technician install one for you, the cost can jump to between $50 and $170 due to labor charges.
 These filters consist of fibers—usually fiberglass—stretched over a framework.

-Flat filters can efficiently capture large particles like dust, pollen, and lint and prevent them from entering your heating and cooling system and spreading to your home.
-However, they can’t catch smaller-size air pollutants, such as viruses, bacteria, and mold spores.
+Flat filters efficiently capture large particles like dust, pollen, and lint, preventing them from entering your heating and cooling system and spreading to your home.
+However, they can’t catch smaller air pollutants like viruses, bacteria, and mold spores.
 Flat filters also need replacing every one to three months.
-Some homeowners use flat filters as pre-filters for more efficient efficiency.
+Some homeowners use flat filters as pre-filters to increase efficiency.

 Extended Media Filter

-Extended media filters, also called pleated filters, cost between $400 and $700, including installation by a pro.
-These filters are often more effective than flat filters at removing smaller airborne pollutants such as mold spores.
+Extended media or pleated filters cost between $400 and $700 for materials and installation.
+They are often more effective than flat filters at removing smaller airborne pollutants such as mold spores.

 Extended filters are made of high-efficient filter paper pleated in an accordion-style frame.
 The pleating increases the total surface area for filtration and allows the filter to capture more debris.
-Like flat filters, extended filters need replacing every so often (about once a year) at around $40 to $60.
+Like flat filters, extended filters need replacing about once a year, which costs around $40 to $60.

 Electronic Filter